Lesterpig/openparty/docs/core_installation.rst

 Installation
 ============

-Note

 OpenParty is designed to work with **Linux**, **Mac**, and even **Windows** distributions.
 However, the framework provides a http server, and we strongly suggest you to host OpenParty servers in Linux distributions (Debian 7 preferred).

-The following instructions are designed to work for a Debian 7 installation.
+.. note:: The following instructions are designed to work for a Debian 7 installation.

 Softwares
 ---------